KRSogaard/language-detection/README.md

 This package has been updated to C# 11 and .NET 7 and all external dependencies has been removed.
 The execution has also been optimized a bit to use threads and other improvements.
 The algorithm is now detecting languages with all 51 languages added in `0.5 ms` down from `1.12 ms`.

+The LanguageDetector is now threadsafe and you can create a singleton instance of it that can be reused thoughout your application

 Feel free to send pull requests to this repo

 ## The Naive Bayesian filter